GeoinformationSystems/climatecharts/README.md

 3. Open your browser and test the application (http://localhost:8080/climatecharts).

 ## License
-Climatecharts is licensed under the [Apache Software License, Version 2.0](https://opensource.org/licenses/Apache-2.0).
+Climatecharts is licensed under TODO.

 The project uses a few 3rd party libraries and most of them are also licensed under the [Apache Software License, Version 2.0](https://opensource.org/licenses/Apache-2.0) or [MIT License](https://opensource.org/licenses/MIT).
 Exceptions are listed below.